 - Roaring Rampage of Revenge: Ana Ishikawa's parents were killed by Masahiro Arashi, and so she takes on the name "Shi" to avenge their deaths and kill everyone who stands in her way.

-- Secret War: Between descendents of the infamous sohei warrior monks of medieval Japan.
+- Secret War: Between descendents of the infamous sohei warrior monks of Feudal Japan.

 - Shout-Out: Tomoe, Shi's Friendly Rival uses a couple of sharp-bladed fans and has a long hair, just like Kitana.